aragon/AGPs/AGPs/AGP-CS.md

 Feasibility report: TBD (to be made public ahead of the AGP phase V transition)

-The report goes indepth between the current leading staking chains: Polkadot and Cosmos.
-Throughout the report comparisons are made based on Aragon specific optimizations, and cross-chain communication.
+The report goes in-depth between the current leading staking chains: Polkadot and Cosmos.
+Throughout the report comparisons are made based on Aragon-specific optimizations, and cross-chain communication.

 Deliverables from this project: